darianlaw/infinity-rewrite/README.md

 # Infinity Discord Bot

-Welcome to the Infinity Discord bot rewrite!
-This version of the bot is written in JavaScript and brings exciting improvements and new features.
+Welcome to the Infinity Discord bot rewrite, programmed by Kana/Darian Lawrence!
+This version of the bot, written in JavaScript, brings exciting improvements and new features, including support for slash commands.

 ## Features
 - Slash Commands: The new version includes support for Discord's slash commands.
 Slash commands provide a more streamlined and intuitive way for users to interact with the bot.